strengejacke/ggeffects/README.md

   ‘average’ observation in my data?”.
 It refers to randomly picking a subject of your sample and the result you get on average.

-- `"empirical"` (or `"counterfactual"`): calls `ggaverage()`, i.e. non-focal predictors are marginalized over the observations in your sample.
+- `"empirical"` (or on of its aliases, `"counterfactual"` or `"average"`): calls `ggaverage()`, i.e. non-focal predictors are marginalized over the observations in your sample.
 The response is predicted for each subject in the data and predicted values are then averaged across all subjects, aggregated/grouped by the focal terms.
   Averaging is applied to “counterfactual” predictions (Dickerman and Hernán 2020).
 There is a more detailed description in [this vignette](https://strengejacke.github.io/ggeffects/articles/technical_differencepredictemmeans.html).

   Question answered: “What is the predicted (or: expected) value of the